aairik/aairik/README.md

-- Hi, I’m @aairik
+- Hi, I’m Aairik
-- I’m interested in Python & JavaScript
+- I’m interested in Python, JavaScript & Android App Development

 <!---
 aairik/aairik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.